JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

+- v1.23
+	- Fixes operation center not being at the world center by default.

 - v1.22
 	- Adds a new command `world_gen` to set the world gen.
 	- Adds automatic reset for outer areas to the `mistlands_worldgen` operation.